saslani/saslani.github.io/_posts/2018-11-07-leadership.md

       <p>
         There are several hypothesis as why sapiens succeeded but not neanderthals even though neanderthals were physically stronger and faster in short distance run.
-Some of those hypothesis include: violence from modern human, deseases, competitive exclusion, inbreading, climate change or a combiation of these and more...
+Some of those hypothesis include: violence from modern human, deseases, competitive exclusion, inbreading, climate change or a combination of these and more...
       </p>
       <p>
         One hypothesis that relates to this article is <b>the brain power</b>.